cpchrispye/scavangerhunt/spec.md

 the success_link is optional, it could be a picture or a map link, it should be displayed after the success text. in a frame, clicking on it should open up the link. the link should make good use of teh space remaining. this will be hosted on github pages, so it must be static, ideally vanialla JS, css html, all inlined in the html.

+Note:
+an addtional requirement for a password to the index html file in the for ?p=thismypasswrd123. the json file should be encrypted based on the password.  can you make another html doc that allow me to open a plain json file and then encrypt it and save it on my pc. then if the password is given to the index.html it should beable to use it to decrypted the json, if not treat it as a plain file. im not sure what way you should encrypt it, so have a think maybe JWE? but it must not rely on the server and instead all be done in the browser. also encrypted json would have the file name questions.enc.json.